The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Discussion

 Regarding the lack of planets smaller than 0.9\rearth, we find a contrast with recent studies of GK dwarfs that have modeled a separate population of sub-Earths ($r < 1$ \rearth) which appears to increase in prominence with decreasing planet radius \citep{Hsu2019,Neil2020,Qian2021}.
 These studies have been motivated by a hypothesis that the rocky planet population is in fact a combination of evaporated cores of initial sub-Neptunes (super-Earths) and primordially rocky planets (sub-Earths) \citep{Neil2020,Qian2021}.
 We do not detect a bimodal rocky planet distribution in this study, although it is possible for another population of planets to emerge for radii much lower than 0.9\rearth~where our sensitivity decreases substantially.
 However, it is also plausible that typical rocky planet sizes around M dwarfs may in fact be concentrated around 1\rearth.
 The radius peak of the rocky planet distribution around low-mass stars appears to converge towards that value \citep{Cloutier2020}.
 Pebble accretion simulations predict that masses of hot super-Earths and cold gas giants are anti-correlated in systems that harbor both types of planets, providing an explanation for the lack of super-Earths in the Solar System \citep{Mulders2021}.
 The absence of massive gas giants in M dwarf systems would facilitate the formation of more massive close-in rocky planets.
 Furthermore, final core masses depend heavily on the availability of heavy elements which is higher in M dwarfs compared to GK dwarfs \citep{Mulders2015,Neil2018}.
 The results presented in this study support the conclusion that the relative abundance of super-Earths compared to sub-Earths may be higher in M dwarfs compared to more massive stars like the Sun.

 \acknowledgments This paper includes data collected by the TESS mission, which are publicly available from the Mikulski Archive for Space Telescopes (MAST).
+All the TESS data used in this paper can be found in MAST: \dataset[10.17909/jc9t-3m87]{http://dx.doi.org/10.17909/jc9t-3m87}.
 Funding for the TESS mission is provided by NASA’s Science Mission directorate.
 We acknowledge the use of public TESS Alert data from pipelines at the TESS Science Office and at the TESS Science Processing Operations Center.
 We would like to thank Ryan Cloutier for helpful conversations.
 This research made use of \textit{exoplanet} \citep{ForemanMackey2019} and its dependencies \citep{exoplanet:agol19,exoplanet:astropy13,exoplanet:astropy18,ForemanMackey2017,ForemanMackey2018,exoplanet:luger18,exoplanet:pymc3,exoplanet:theano}.

 \facilities{TESS}